The-Cloud-Lab/PRISM/README.md

 <br>

 Not Necessary:
-    Use the following command if you are facing trouble installing the npm and follow the step 5 again:
+    Use the following command if you are facing trouble installing the package-lock.json and follow the step 5 again:

-    #### Installing package-lock.json again:
      rm -rf node_modules package-lock.json

 <br>